 Understanding food labels can help you make healthier diet choices.
-Below are a few tips on reading, understanding and decoding the mystery of nutrition facts labels.
+Below are some tips on reading, understanding, and decoding the mystery of nutrition facts labels.

 Beware of that super long list of ingredients: We’ve all seen these products where the ingredient list is never-ending and has all the complex names of chemicals, artificial flavors, preservatives, and whatnot.
 It has words you can’t even pronounce.
-Anything with such a complicated nutrition label is something you should keep a safe distance from.
+It would be best to keep away from these foods.

-Know the calories in your foods, and their source too: There is a section on the label, which explains the source of calories in that particular food.
-For example, if a label says that out of 220 calories, 120 of them are from fat, it means that half of the calories that you’re going to consume are pure fats.
-I am not saying all fats are bad, I am only trying to explain that you need to take this into consideration and plan your diet accordingly.
+Know the source of the calories in your food: Take a look at the calorie origin section in the said food.
+For example, if 120 calories out of the total 220 are from fat, half of the calories you consume are pure fats.
+I am not saying all fats are unhealthy; I am only trying to explain that you need to consider this and plan your diet accordingly.

-(P.S.- American Heart Association recommends avoiding trans fats completely)
+(P.S.- American Heart Association recommends avoiding trans fats altogether)

 I hope these tips will help you make smarter dietary choices.
 Have any doubts or questions regarding the nutrition facts label, do let us know in the comment section below.
 We’re happy to help!